integrii/go-redis-migrator/README.md

 # go-redis-migrator
 A cluster aware Redis key migrator.
 Moves keys from one cluster or host to another cluster or host.

+## Details
+This program connects to a source host or cluster and migrates keys to a destination host or cluster.
+It is possible to fetch a list of keys with this program, create a file with the keys to migrate, and feed that list into this program for selective migration.
+This is useful if you have some keys hanging around that you do not want to migrate.

 ## Setup
 First, get the dependencies: `go get -v`